SCOLIOSIS & PROVING DISABILITY

 Additionally, you may be paid benefits because your back condition meets or equals an SSA listing.
 Sometimes, the SSA’s list of medical conditions is called the “Blue Book.”
 SSA’s rules, unfortunately, do not contain a specific listing for scoliosis.

-Nevertheless, the SSA will use listing 1.15 to review your scoliosis.
+Nevertheless, the SSA will use listing 1.15 to review your case.
 If you file for benefits for childhood scoliosis, then the SSA will use listing 101.15 to look at your child’s condition.

 Likewise, if a curvature of the child’s spine is under ongoing surgical management, then the SSA will use SSA listing 101.21.
 Because scoliosis does not meet a listing, the SSA decides whether it “equals” a listing.
 See the Code of Federal Regulations under 20 C.F.R. § 416.926 for an explanation of what it means to “equal” a listing.